How to evaluate Vespa ranking functions from python

 } for topic_id in topics.keys()]

 We are going to define two query models to be evaluated here.
 Both will match all the documents that share at least one term with the query.
-This is defined by setting match_phase = OR()
+This is defined by setting match_phase = OR().

-model will rank documents based on BM25.
+The difference between the query models happens in the ranking phase.
+The or_default model will rank documents based on nativeRank while the or_bm25 model will rank documents based on BM25.
 Discussion about those two types of ranking is out of the scope of this tutorial.
 It is enough to know that they rank documents according to two different formulas.

 Those ranking profiles were defined by the team behind the cord19 app and can be found here.